-ANDRÉ UERBA is a Lisbon born artist raised in the suburbs.
-He studied dance at HZT / Inter-University Centre for Dance Berlin (2013-2015) and previously advanced photography at Ar.Co (Centro de Arte e Comunicação Visual), Lisbon.
+ANDRÉ UERBA was born in Lisbon and raised in the suburbs.
+He's a Performer, Choreographer and Visual Artist.
+Uerba studied dance at HZT / Inter-University Center for Dance Berlin (2013-2015) and previously advanced photography at Ar.Co (Centro de Arte e Comunicação Visual), Lisbon.
 Alongside working as a performer with various artists, Uerba founded the production house SHORT HOPE, a platform designed to research, create, produce and promote his work.
 The projects operate at the crossover between performance & visual works, merging dance/ performance with sculpture/ installation elements.
 His works are united by a particular interest in the poetics that emerge within a slower frame of realisation, a transformation where the meaning is revealed at another pace.

-In 2011 André took part in “Encontros Rumo”, a laboratory for young Choreographers mentored by Vera Mantero and in 2013 he received the Centro Nacional de Cultura's (Portugal) Young Creator grant to develop the work “Terrarium”.
+In 2011 André took part in “Encontros Rumo”, a laboratory for young Choreographers mentored by Vera Mantero & Miguel Pereira and in 2013 he received the Centro Nacional de Cultura's (Portugal) Young Creator grant to develop the work “Terrarium”.

-Alongside is studies he attended workshops and masterclasses mentored by Cláudia Dias, Frédéric Gies, Meg Stuart, Miguel Moreira, Ming Wong, André Lepecki, Vladimir Miller and Erwin Wurm.
+Alongside his studies he attended workshops and masterclasses mentored by Cláudia Dias, Frédéric Gies, Meg Stuart, Miguel Moreira, Ming Wong, André Lepecki, Vladimir Miller and Erwin Wurm.

 In 2018 the project "Burn Time" received funding from the Senate Department for Culture and Europe (Berlin) for its development and the Wiederaufnahme support in 2019.
 Still in 2019 his work BURN TIME was selected one of 17 most interesting works created in Portugal during the last two years.